MonliH/zircon/readme.md

 It is interpreted via [lazy evaluation](https://en.wikipedia.org/wiki/Lazy_evaluation), à la Haskell.

-I made the language with haskell in mind, but it's minimal syntax and lack of many built-ins makes it feel more like lisp or smalltalk:
+I made the language with haskell in mind, but it's minimal syntax and lack of many built-ins makes it feel more like lisp or smalltalk.

 Example fibonacci sequence:
 ```python